 Much to my chagrin, sometimes to my amusement, I get accused of all kinds of hateful things.
-Generally, the writers of these posts haven’t actually taken the time to read what I’ve written: They’re attacking positions I do not take.
+Generally, the writers of these posts haven’t jumped to conclusions and assume that by use of the term “orthorexia” I mean to pathologize eating healthy food.
+They simply haven’t taken to the time to read my post, “What is Orthorexia?”
+But a few are truly mean-spirited.

-But I understand, really.
-It’s not always easy to eat a healthy diet amid the pressure of American society, and people trying to do so may at times feel like an oppressed minority.
-I understand that some of the “slams” really come out of this.
+I understand, really.
+It’s not always easy to eat a healthy diet, and people trying to do so may at times feel like an oppressed minority.
 I sympathize with other issues raised too, such as that the DSM is already too expansive (agreed — and I have never tried to get orthorexia into the DSM), and that the media is running with the term and taking it too far (yes, but that’s what they always do.)

 However, I have to say that I am quite amused by the claims that I’m in the pay of evil agribusiness!
-Gosh, I wish.
-Then I could quite my day job.
 As it happens, I make no money at all from orthorexia.
 My book sells about 12 copies a year, and I get paid exactly $0 from evil agribusiness companies.

 Marshall writes: Hey doc, you could do some serious damage: any individual who uses your false ideas as an excuse to stay on, or go back to, the homicidal gmo pesticide herbicide antibiotic additive fast food nutrient poor stale rotting meat fish chicken egg diet, will die quicker and horribly from cancer, heart disease, and renal failure.